-'''

-...

 </body></html>

-'''

 The object's application/pd MIME type causes the browser to launch iARS.
 A window handle provided by the browser is assigned to the plugin for its graphical representation.
-The "data" field determines the URI of the requested audio data including the mountpoint.
-Parameters are "patchsource" and "gui" both in a URI format.
-They assign the Pd patch to be loaded and its graphical representation.
+The "data" field determines the URI of the requested audio data, "patchsource" and "gui" both in a URI format assign the Pd patch to be loaded and its graphical representation.
+An zip archive of extras may be specified to provide the patch with additional abstractions or Pd externals.
+The Gem external of Pd allows the plugin to draw virtual concert situations into the browser window.
+It can be used, for example, to show the position of virtual surround loudspeakers and even allow to alter their position in the virtual room.

-4.2.
-Pure data
+6.2 Pure Data

-Pure Data is a real time signal processing tool for customary PCs [3].
+Pure Data is a real time signal processing tool for customary PCs [6].
 There are many extension libraries available for Pd extending its capabilities.
-The two main extensions developed for the IAEM project are the XML-RPC interface and the improved ogg vorbis streaming external.
+The two main extensions developed for the IAEM project are the XML-RPC interface and the streaming external.
 The main advantage of using Pd as the processing core application is that there already exist many patches.
 The generic approach of the plugin allows to reuse these patches only with minor adjustments.